 - Apps usage—What apps does my child use the most?

 - Location via GPS—Where does my child go?

 However, some kids are not aware that their parents are checking on them.
 In a survey among parents of K-12 students, 35% confessed to occasionally monitoring their child’s phone without their knowledge.

 For ease of access, 20% of parents prohibit their children from password protecting their smartphones.
-More parents allow children to use passwords, if the children share the passwords with parents.
+More parents allow children to use passwords if the children share them with parents.